TonyBgithub/mydoctheme/index.md

 ## Getting an API key

-Before you actually send requests and put your map on your website, you need to get a free API key from OpenWeatherMap.
+Before you actually send requests and put the weather forecast on your website, you need to get a free API key from OpenWeatherMap.

 An API key is an authentication code that identifies its user.
 API keys help track and control how the interface is being utilized and help prevent abuse of the API.